DevExpress-Examples/web-dashboard-how-to-store-json-connections-in-database/Readme.md

 This example demonstrates how to create new JSON connections in Web Dashboard's Data Source wizard and store them in a database.

+Set the [ASPxDashboard.CanCreateNewJsonDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.CanCreateNewJsonDataSource) property to True to allow creating new JSON connections.
 Implement the [IDataSourceWizardConnectionStringsStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDataSourceWizardConnectionStringsStorage) interface to create custom connection string storage, and use the ASPxDashboard or DashboardConfigurator's [SetConnectionStringsProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.SetConnectionStringsProvider.overloads) method to assign it to the Web Dashboard.

 In this example, connections are stored in a database using Entity Framework.
 To run the example, modify the "ConnectionStorage" connection string in [Web.config](./CS/DXWebApplication21/Web.config#L26).